 5.5.8 Unacceptable Sub-Synchronous Oscillations.

-5.6 During periods of major system risk, NGESO may implement measures to mitigate the consequences of this risk.
+5.6 During periods of major system risk, the ISOP may implement measures to mitigate the consequences of this risk.
 Such measures may include: providing additional reserve; reducing system-to-generator intertrip risks, securing as far as possible appropriate two-circuit combinations, or reducing system transfers, for example through balancing services.

 5.7 In the case that neither of the conditions in paragraphs 5.5.1 and 5.5.2 is met, it is acceptable to utilise short term post fault actions to avoid unacceptable overloading of primary transmission equipment which may include a requirement for demand reduction; however, this will not be used as a method of increasing reserve to cover abnormal post fault generation reduction.
 Where possible these post fault actions shall be notified to the appropriate Network Operator or Generator.
 Normally the provisions of the Grid Code, in respect of Emergency Manual Demand Disconnection and/or, for example through balancing services, will be applied.
 Additional post fault actions beyond the Grid Code provisions may be applied, but only where they have been agreed in advance with the appropriate Network Operator or Generator.

-5.8 NGESO shall use the latest version of the Frequency Risk and Control Report as consulted on and approved by the Authority to determine the events for which unacceptable frequency conditions shall not occur.
+5.8 The ISOP shall use the latest version of the Frequency Risk and Control Report as consulted on and approved by the Authority to determine the events for which unacceptable frequency conditions shall not occur.
 The Frequency Risk and Control Report assessment includes consideration of any consequential loss of distributed energy resources associated with any such event.

 Post-fault Restoration of System Security